dannytaylor/pinspiroy/README.md

 Still working out some of the problems, but feel free to tweet @ me or open an issue.

 ## TODO:
-- Figure out USB data to send to the tablet to flip it to full functioning mode so Windows VM not needed
+- ~~Figure out USB data to send to the tablet to flip it to full functioning mode so Windows VM not needed~~ thanks to @KaiJan57 for the magic fix
-- Add support for tablet in impaired mode
+- ~~Add support for tablet in impaired mode~~ no longer needed
 - Get stylus buttons working
-- load config by argument for program specific bindings
+- Load config file for program-specific bindings
+- Add a config GUI
-- add configuration for multiple monitors and irregular resolutions
+- ~~add configuration for multiple monitors and irregular resolutions~~

 ![](https://github.com/dannytaylor/pinspiroy/blob/master/docs/spin2.gif)